Introduction to DVD Playback

 Smart (Recommended)

-This method is the easiest and most reliable way to play DVDs.
-On this page you can simply point & click at the components
+This is the easiest and most reliable method to play DVDs.
+Simply point & click at the DVD audio/video components currently installed on your system.

 Video Decoder